fusionbox/django-authtools/CONTRIBUTING.rst

 This helps us ensure compatibility with Django and that we can get a little bit of code reuse.
 The tests are run three times against three different User models.

+You can get a test coverage report by running ``make coverage``.
+We do not strive for 100% coverage on django-authtools, but it is still a useful metric.

 .. _tox: http://tox.readthedocs.org/en/latest/